- February 1, 2019

 If you do develop gum disease, you won’t be alone.
 Conservative estimates are that between 70 and 80 percent of people will have some kind of gum infection during their lives.
 In fact, nearly half of American adults have advanced gum disease, according to the Centers for Disease Control.

 At Shorewood Family Dental Care, we offer basic and advanced techniques for gum disease treatments.

 Many times the first step is a procedure called scaling and root planing.
-Think of this as a deeper cleaning than you would receive during a normal dental checkup.
+Think of this as a deep teeth cleaning, involving additional work that what you would receive during a normal dental checkup.
 Through this process, a member of our team will remove plaque and tartar from the roots of your teeth.
 Then we’ll smooth out the surface of your teeth, which helps your gums reattach.

 To remove infected gum tissue, we can use our dental laser.
 This is good for you since it means you won’t need to have that infected tissue removed with a scalpel.
 The laser evaporates the bad tissue while sealing and preserving more of your healthy tissue.
 This greatly reduces bleeding, and stitches usually aren’t required (as they would be with gum surgery).

 What’s Good For Your Gums Is Good For Your Smile

 Your gums play an important role in your oral and overall health.
 Protecting them helps you protect your teeth.
 Let us help you with gum disease prevention or treat any problems you may be having.
 Call our Shorewood, IL dental office at 815-725-5991 or contact us online to request an appointment soon.